SehajS/iNeuron-Big-Data/A3 Solution/PythonAssignment-2.md

 Q25.
 What is the purpose of the raise statement?

+A25.
+The raise keyword allows to raise an exception.
+The raise keyword raises an error and stops the control flow of the program.

 Q26.
 What does the assert statement do, and what other statement is it like?

 Q27.
 What is the purpose of the with/as argument, and what other statement is it like?

 Q28.
 What are *args, **kwargs?

+A28. *args and **kwargs allow to pass multiple arugments to a function - *args allows passing of multiple non-keyword arguments and **kwargs allows to pass multiple keyword argument (key-value pairs).

 Q29.
 How can I pass optional or keyword parameters from one function to another?